shunte88/gofan/README.md

 _Copyright &copy; Stuart Hunter.
 All rights reserved._

-Temerature trigger that runs on a Raspberry Pi Zero W
+Temperature trigger that runs on a Raspberry Pi Zero W

 Simple automation mechanism to trigger a TP-Link Kasa Smart Plug over wi-fi when a specified temperature limit is reached/exceeded.